 Please contact the Office of Shared Governance for any assistance needed in using the PSS list-servs to share information and/or solicit feedback.

 We, the members of the Professional Staff Senate, have gathered an extensive list of resources, tips and tricks to help you during this challenging and unique situation.
 We have grouped these resources into categories.
 We hope that between UB Human Resources, UB's Employee Assistance Program (EAP), and the personal tips below from fellow employees, you will find some exceptional resources at your fingertips to get started on addressing any difficulties you may be experiencing.
+For additonal guidlines you can also visit the COVID-19: UB Planning and Response page.

 Tip: With spring weather, take an outdoor break or two during the workday.
 Go for walk around the block.
 It would be good for you to get the fresh air, potential sunshine, and time away from your work.
 You’ll return energized!